-Dr Kamel joined the Defence Studies Department (DSD) as a Lecturer in September 2013.
-Further, Dr Kamel has been an Associate Staff Member in the Department of Middle Eastern Studies since September 2015, also at King's College London.
+Dr Amir Magdy Kamel joined the Defence Studies Department (DSD) in September 2013, he has also been a Fellow in the Institute of Middle Eastern Studies since September 2015, also at King's College London.

-Dr Kamel also has over five years combined experience of providing advice to various international government agencies, working as an analyst for an international economic consultancy organisation and as a member of the steering committee for a nuclear policy focused NGO.
-Prior to joining DSD, he taught modules on the BA in Economics course at the University of East London.
+Dr Kamel also has over a decade of combined experience providing advice to various international government agencies, working as an analyst for an international economic consultancy organisation and as a member of the steering committee for a nuclear policy focused NGO.
+Prior to joining DSD, Amir taught modules on the BA/BSc in Economics programme at the University of East London.

 Dr Amir Kamel PURE Profile